-Many of Korg’s digital pianos are equipped with its precisely engineered Real Weighted Hammer (RH3) key action and it is the exact same action found on Korg’s flagship Kronos Music Workstation and its professional Grandstage piano.
+Many of Korg’s digital pianos are equipped with its precisely engineered Real Weighted Hammer (RH3) key action.
+It is the exact same action found on Korg’s flagship Kronos Music Workstation and its professional Grandstage piano.

-Furthermore, the RH3 key noise is well dampened and the felt liner at the key pivots helps to keep key noise to a minimum.
+Furthermore, the RH3 key noise is well dampened, and the felt liner at the key pivots helps keep key noise to a minimum.

 Notable Models of Korg